Background pattern

 Vantobra contains an antibiotic called tobramycin.
 It belongs to a class of antibiotics known as aminoglycosides.

 Pseudomonas aeruginosais a bacterium that frequently infects the lungs of patients with cystic fibrosis at some point in their lives.
-If the infection is not properly treated, it continues to damage the lungs and causes further respiratory problems.
+If the infection is not treated properly, it will continue to damage the lungs and cause more respiratory problems.

 How Vantobra works

-When inhaled, Vantobra allows the antibiotic to enter the lungs directly to fight the bacteria causing the infection.
-This medication acts by altering the production of proteins that the bacteria need to build their cell walls.
-This damages the bacteria and ultimately kills them.
+When Vantobra is inhaled, the antibiotic can enter the lungs directly to fight the bacteria that cause the infection.
+This medicine works by altering the production of proteins that bacteria need to build their cell walls.
+This damages the bacteria and eventually kills them.

 2. What you need to know before starting to use Vantobra